What is an objection?

 - Where SARS requested supporting documents, 45 business days after:

-- Notify the taxpayer if the decision on the objection will take longer than the above specified due date where a senior SARS official is of the view that more time is required as result of exceptional circumstances, the complexity of the matter, the principle involved or the amount involved.
+- Notify the taxpayer if the decision on the objection will take longer than 60 business days the where a senior SARS official is of the view that more time is required as result of exceptional circumstances, such as the complexity of the matter, the principle or amount involved.
 Such notification will be issued before the expiry of the 60 business days.

-Where the objection is allowed (partially or in whole), SARS will issue a revised assessment to reflect the outcome of the objection.
-A Notice of Assessment (Example: ITA34, VAT217, EMP217, etc.) will be issued in due course.
+Where the objection is allowed (partially or in whole), SARS will issue a revised assessment (Example: ITA34, VAT217, EMP217, etc.) to reflect the outcome of the objection.

-Where the objection was in the form of a DISP01, the Notification of the outcome of the objection and the Notice of Assessment (where applicable) will be made available on eFiling.
+The outcome of the objection and the notice of assessment (where applicable) will be made available on eFiling.